On the existence of optimal multi-valued decoders and their accuracy bounds for ill-posed inverse problems: Proofs

 Switching the roles of $x$ and $z$, leads to the desired inequality.
 It follows that $g$ is continuous.
 Claim (II) follows the same line of reasoning as in the case $p \in [1,\infty)$ by replacing the integration with the essential supremum with respect to $\mu^y$.

-Armed with the claim, we can show the properties given by the list (a)-(e) stated at the beginning of the proof, similiarly to the case $p \in [1,\infty)$.
+With the claim, we can show the properties given by the list (a)-(e) stated at the beginning of the proof, similarly to the case $p \in [1,\infty)$.
 For the sake of brevity, we provide a sketch of the proof.

 Part (a) follows the same line of reasoning as in the case $p \in [1,\infty)$.
-In part (b) we again apply the Maximum Measurable Theorem \ref{thm:mmt} with $f(y,z) = f_y(z) := \essup_{(x,e) \in F_y} d_\X(x ,z)$ and apply Proposition \ref{prop:disintegration_properties} to show that $f(\cdot,z): y \mapsto \essup_{(x,e)\in F_y}d_\X(x,z)$ is Borel measurable.
+In part (b) we again apply the Maximum Measurable Theorem \ref{thm:mmt} with $f(y,z) = f_y(z) := \essup_{(x,e) \in F^{-1}(y)} d_\X(x ,z)$ and apply Proposition \ref{prop:disintegration_properties} to show that $f(\cdot,z): y \mapsto \essup_{(x,e)\in F^{-1}(y)}d_\X(x,z)$ is Borel measurable.
 Part (c) is again a a direct consequence of (b) and Proposition \ref{prop:C}.
 Parts (d) and (e) follows the same line of reasoning as in the case $p \in [1,\infty)$ by replacing the integration with the essential supremum.
 This concludes the proof of the proposition in the case $p = \infty$.

 \end{proof}